15 Fruit Trees That Can Grow in the Arizona Desert

 Most apple varieties depend on having another apple or crabapple planted nearby for pollination.
+They are also fast-growing fruit trees, outpacing many other types of garden fruit.
 Nursery descriptions will tell you which type of pollinator an apple requires.

 Some will need another of the same variety, or different variety that flowers at the same time.
 Apple trees are available in dwarf, semi-dwarf, and standard sizes.
 They are determined by the type of rootstock the variety scion has been grafted on to.

 Pears can thrive in Arizona, from Bartletts to Boscs.
 You have many choices for the variety and the size of pear tree if you live in zones 5 through 8.